Thursday, September 10th,

 “How many people did you run into?”
 Dr. Gajera asked with a smirk.

 “I used to be really popular.”
 I laughed.
-“But not a lot of people, I saw about twenty people there that I used to be friends with and a few others.”
-I said.
-“I was overtly excited to see my friend Ashley.”
-I explained that I had known Ashley since she was a baby and she has become the most beautiful women that I have known.
+“But not a lot of people, I saw about twenty people there that I used to be friends with and a few others,” I said.
+“I was overly excited to see my friend Ashley,” I explained that I had known Ashley since she was a baby and she has become the most beautiful women that I have known.
 ‘She is so smart, beautiful and genuine.
 She is someone else, who loves with her entire heart.”

 When I stopped seeing the crew, it was a little hurtful to me, mainly because I adored Ashley.
 But I would always run into her and check up on her when I could.